-In addition to dispensing dried cannabis and concentrates, DDM will sell a wide range of additional cannabis Infused products such as edibles and topicals.
-The Company will also engage in the sale of cannabis accessories and supplies.
-All cannabis products will be pre-packaged prior to arriving at the dispensary in child-resistant, opaque, re--sealable containers.
-All packaging shall be in compliance with Cannabis Control Commission packaging regulations:
+Aside from the dispensing of dried cannabis and concentrates, which are our core products, Z&T Inc. will sell a wide range of additional cannabis Infused products such as edibles and topicals.
+We will also engage in the sale of accessories and supplies related to concentrate delivery methods.
+All products will be pre-packaged prior to arriving at the dispensary in child-resistant, opaque, and re-sealable containers.

-Flower -Sold in 1.0, 3.5, 7.0, 14.0, 28.0 gram units
+Flower - Sold in 1.0, 3.5, 7.0, 14.0, 28.0 gram units

-Pre rolls -Sold in .5 and 1.0 gram units
+Pre rolls - Sold in .5 and 1.0 gram units

-Edibles -Sold in 2.5 or 5mg units.
+Edibles - Sold in 5mg units.
 Packaged in 5 and 10 packs.

-Concentrates -Concentrates will include distillate, wax, live rosin, hash, mints, and capsules.
+Concentrates - Concentrates will include distillate, wax, live rosin, hash, mints, and capsules.
 Each will be sold in .5 gram and 1.0 gram units.

-Vaporizer Cartridges -Cartridges will be sold in 500mg and 250mg units.
+Vaporizer Cartridges - Cartridges will be sold in 500mg and 250 mg units.